Mkratenstein/FlodownBot/README.md

 - The bot checks for new posts every 5 minutes
 - Make sure the Instagram profile is public
 - The RSS feed URL can be obtained from services like RSS.app or Pikaso.me
-- BlueSky integration requires your account credentials
+- BlueSky integration requires a BlueSky account for authentication (using email)
 - Both Instagram and BlueSky posts will be sent to the same Discord channel